-entry yet a senerative of sum of the entry type to search for. pathsA character vector of paths to be searched.
-The current di searched at the beginning.
-If NULL, default paths are searched. see below. rectory is always For more details, recursive If TRUE, directories are searched recursively. pattern A regular expression file name pattern to match.
-Additional arguments passed to findFiles().
+chipType A character string of the chip type to search for.

+paths A character vector of paths to be searched.
+The current directory is always searched at the beginning.
+If NULL, default paths are searched.
+For more details, see below.

+recursive If TRUE, directories are searched recursively.